 These examples from the industrial world are slowly creeping into our everyday experiences.
 Society might be making small steps on the path to autonomous driving, improving business efficiencies and saving lives, but the analysis of data from the Internet of Things is slowly helping people live better lives.

-Sourced by Chris Royles, systems engineer at Cloudera
+Sourced from Chris Royles, systems engineer at Cloudera